 Read More: Sexiest Movies on Netflix

 5. Bird Box (2018)

-A Netflix original film, ‘Bird Box‘ stars Sandra Bullock as a woman who is trying to protect herself and her family from a dangerous peril which can lead to their death at any moment.
+A Netflix original film, ‘Bird Box‘ stars Sandra Bullock as a woman who is trying to protect herself and her family from a dangerous peril that can lead to their death at any moment.
 The film is set in a time when some strange creatures have descended down on the earth and have managed to cause the death of most of the human population.
-However, these creatures do not themselves indulge in killing.
+However, these creatures do not themselves indulge in the killing.
 Anyone who looks at them goes crazy and commits suicide.
 Bullock’s character, Malorie Hayes, has to guide herself and two children to safety before any fatality occurs to them.
 And they have to go through this deadly territory with their eyes closed.
-The film has an interesting premise, but otherwise works in the same way as many other zombie movies we have seen over the years.
+The film has an interesting premise but otherwise works in the same way as many other zombie movies we have seen over the years.
 Bullock, as usual, delivers a powerful performance as the central character of the film.

 4. Suicide (2014)